SofiaKouki/MIS_5_Predictive_Model_of_Human_Occupation_in_Southern_Levant/README.md

 ## Overview

-This repository contains the complete R pipeline for a **predictive model of MIS 5 human occupation** across the Southern Levant, as described in:
+This repository contains the R pipeline for a **predictive model of MIS 5 human occupation** across the Southern Levant, as described in:

 > Samawi, O., Kouki, S., Beller, J. A., Hallinan, E., Rose, J. I., Bicho, N., Nassr, A., Collard, M., & Al-Nahar, M. (in prep.).
 Hunting the Hunters: A Predictive Model of MIS 5 Human Occupation across the Southern Levant, with Application to Understudied Regions in Jordan. *Quaternary International*.